Intervention/docs/image/v4/basics/image-output.md

 Encode the current image using a file path or file name to determine the encoder by the file extension.
 Set optional encoder options with additional parameters.

-It is important to note that the given file path or name is not written.
+Note that the method does not write to the given file path.
 It is only used to determine the encoder format.
 Use [save()](/v4/basics/image-output#encode--save-combined) if you want to write.

 #### Parameters